huyiweixyy/huyiweixyy.github.io/_pages/about.md

 I am very fortunate to be advised by **[Prof. Jun Liu](http://faculty.hfut.edu.cn/junliu/zh_CN/index.htm)** from the School of Resources and Environmental Engineering, Hefei University of Technology, and **Dr. Andrzej Wolniewicz** from the Department of Earth Sciences, University of Cambridge.

+About to start a PhD program at the University of Zurich.

 On this website, you can find my publications, presentations, fieldwork, CV, and other information.